-10. Notices .
-Notices hereunder shall be mailed or delivered to the Compar Grantee at the address on file with the Company or, in either case, at such other a
+10. Notices.
+Notices hereunder shall be mailed or delivered to the Company at its principal place of business and shall be mailed or delivered to the rantee at the address on file with the Company or, in either case, at such other address as one party may subsequently furnish to the other party in writing.

-FATE E THERAPEUTICS, INC.
+FATE THERAPEUTICS, INC.

 By:

 Title:

-The foregoing Agreement is hereby accepted and the terms and conditions there Agreement pursuant to the Company's instructions to the Grantee (including the , , , i
+e foregoing Agreement is hereby accepted and the terms and conditions thereof hereby agreed to by the undersigned.
+Electronic acceptance of this treement pursuant to the Company's instructions to the Grantee (including through an online acceptance process) is acceptable.

 Dated:

 Grantee's Signatur re

 Grantee's name and d address: